 More broadly, Pearce says: “We’re looking for smart, enthusiastic people who are committed to pursuing a career in corporate finance.
 We want people who are self-confident, without being overbearing, and who are able to demonstrate that they’re good team players: there is no room for sharp elbows.”

 He adds: “Some applicants are swayed by money; some by law firm brands.
 But I’d say most important is working out where is the place that you can be yourself and that you think you will find someone to guide and mentor you through the early stages of your career.”

 Successful applicants are invited to interview to try and snag a place on the vac scheme, spending around two hours interviewing in total.
 The first and second of the three short back-to-back sessions are with partners.
 "We want to get to know people individually,” says Pearce.
 “We don't have stock questions and there might be a few curve balls thrown in, just to see how applicants react.”
 The partners each take questions from the applicant.

 The third session is with an associate and/or a current trainee, and scales back the pressure slightly.
 “It's more of an informal chat.
 It's very much designed to give students an idea of the people who work here and the opportunity to ask those questions that they don’t want to ask a partner,” says Pearce.

 The vacation scheme

-The firm holds open days for both first and second-year students where it gives talks about the firm's recruitment process, goes through case studies to practice interview skills and puts on drinks for attendees.
-“We want people to like us for who we are and what we do, so we'll talk on open days about people's different career opportunities.
+The firm regularly holds open days for both first and second-year law students with presentations on the firm's recruitment process, case studies to help develop commercial awareness and hone interview skills, and end-of-day cocktails for attendees.
+“We want people to like us for who we are and what we do, so there is no hard sell and we talk openly about people's different career paths and opportunities.
 We're very happy to give constructive career advice.”